trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 possible then temporary configuration file should be generated and passed to the dependency explicitly.

-When this is respected by the subcommand then Command Wrapper has full control over subcommand configuration and command line arguments that are passed to it.
+Subcommand should never make assumptions about the location of `COMMAND_WRAPPER_CONFIG` or in any way analyse the path passed via `COMMAND_WRAPPER_CONFIG`.
+Preventing subcommands from understanding the localtion of configuration file allows Command Wrapper to do config file resolution as it sees fit, as well as generating temporary configuration file when calling a subcommand.

+When this is respected, by the subcommand, then Command Wrapper has full control over subcommand configuration and command line arguments that are passed to it.
 This way it can guarantee consistent UI.

 For purpose of reading Dhall configuration files in Bash, Command Wrapper provides bunch of Dhall-related commands as part of its internal subcommand